Simple Seed Cycling Tips For Balancing Your Hormones Through Food

 Modern medicine teaches us that hormonal upset or imbalances should be balanced with synthetic hormones, typically in the form of birth control.
 Rarely do we receive a pamphlet at our doctor’s office that offers alternatives such as herbal remedies or food balancing methods like seed cycling.

-To put it simply, seed cycling is a method that uses a combination of specific seeds to regulate a woman's cycle.
-In seed cycling, the 4 phases of a 28 day (or shorter) cycle are broken down into two phases.
-The first phase is the menstrual and follicular phase and the second phase is the ovulatory and luteal phase.
+Simply put, seed cycling uses a combination of specific seeds to regulate a woman’s cycle.
+In seed cycling, the four phases of a 28 day (or shorter) cycle are broken down into two: the menstrual and follicular phase (phase one), and the ovulatory and luteal phase (phase two).
 When seed cycling, you eat specific seeds during these two phases.
 Seeds are rich in fatty acids and other nutrients that support the body’s production of essential hormones.

 When starting to seed cycle, you want to begin with taking seeds on the first day of your period.
 Here are the seeds to take during this phase:

-1 tablespoon flax & pumpkin seeds every day for days 1–14
+One tablespoon flax & one tablespoon pumpkin seeds every day for days 1–14

-Flax seeds contain lignans, which are a nutrient found in plants that are high in omegas and help to reduce overproduction of estrogen in the body.
-Flax can also protect against hormone-related cancers such as breast cancer.
+Flax seeds contain lignans, which are a nutrient found in plants that are high in omegas and help to reduce the overproduction of estrogen in the body.
+Flax can also protect against hormone-related cancers, such as breast cancer.

-Pumpkin seeds are high in zinc, which is wonderful for helping with hormonal acne, overall mood, and supports progesterone production in the body.
-Zinc also helps with cell growth and turnover, essential for women’s bodies moving through their cycles.
+Pumpkin seeds are high in zinc, which is wonderful for helping with hormonal acne and overall mood.
+Zinc also supports progesterone production in the body and helps with cell growth and turnover, which is essential for women’s bodies while moving through their cycles.

-Again, in seed cycling, the four phases of our cycle are combined into 2 phases.
+Again, in seed cycling, the four phases of our cycle are combined into two.
 This phase begins with your menstrual cycle and goes all the way through ovulation.
-It is called the Follicular phase because the pituitary gland releases a hormone that stimulates the follicle and each follicle holds an immature egg.
+It is called the Follicular phase because the pituitary gland releases a hormone that stimulates the follicle, and each follicle holds an immature egg.
 The follicles are also responsible for thickening the uterus lining in preparation for pregnancy.

 During the second half of your cycle, you’ll take the same amount of seeds—but switch up the type of seeds to best suit your body’s needs during these phases.
 Here’s what to take:

-1 tbs of either Sesame seeds, Sunflower seeds, or both every day for days 14–28
+One tablespoon of either sesame seeds, sunflower seeds, or both every day for days 14–28

 Sesame seeds also contain lignans to help eliminate excess estrogen production.
 These seeds are high in omega 6, which is a wonderful anti-inflammatory.

-Sunflower seeds contain selenium, which is also an anti-inflammatory, helps balance hormones, and aids in proper liver function.
-Sunflower seeds are also high in omega 6, which is why these seeds can either be used together or taken alone depending on how much balance you may need.
+Sunflower seeds contain selenium, which is also anti-inflammatory.
+They help balance hormones and aid in proper liver function.
+Sunflower seeds are also high in omega 6, which is why these seeds can either be used together or taken alone, depending on how much balance you need.

 Yummy Ways to Eat Your Seeds

 The best way for seed cycling to work is to take seeds every day through your entire cycle—this, of course, takes a little bit of planning and meal prep.
 Start by buying all of your seeds raw and in bulk.
 Grind the seeds that you will be using for the week and keep them in the refrigerator.
 The un-ground seeds can stay in jars in your cabinet.
-It’s recommended to ingest your seeds in the morning, but they can be eaten at any time of the day.
+It’s recommended to ingest your seeds in the morning, but you can eat them at any time of the day.

 Below are some creative ways of incorporating seeds daily into your diet:

-Flax - add them to a smoothie, yogurt or oatmeal.
-You can also sprinkle them on top of salads or on toast.
+Flax – add them to a smoothie, yogurt, or oatmeal.
+You can also sprinkle them on top of salads or toast.

-Working with food as medicine can feel daunting at first, however, once you develop a system that works for you the benefits outweigh the time it takes to prep.
-As a society, we are still learning so much from what our food can offer us and continuously study how our bodies respond to different types of food.
-Have fun with seed cycling and look at it as a way to really tune into your own unique rhythms.
+Working with food as medicine can feel daunting at first; however, once you develop a system that works for you, the benefits outweigh the time it takes to prep.
+As a society, we are still learning so much from what our food can offer us and continuously studying how our bodies respond to different types of food.
+Have fun with seed cycling, and look at it as a way to tune in to your own unique rhythms.